forrestkirby/flipcard-element/README.md

 Please report issues using the [Github issue tool](../../issues).

-## To-do

-- add (optional) way to handle height of the element if size of back card exceeds size of front card (?)

 ## About

 Flipcard Element is a custom element for YOOtheme Pro developed by [YOOtheme](https://yootheme.com).